iiasa/message-ix-models/doc/global/source/message_globiom/emissions/globiom/index.rst

 Crop sector emissions
 ~~~~
-Crop emissions sources accounted in the paper are N2O fertilization emissions, from synthetic fertilizer and from organic fertilizers, as well as CH4 methane emissions from rice cultivation.
+Crop emissions sources accounted in GLOBIOM are N2O fertilization emissions, from synthetic fertilizer and from organic fertilizers, as well as CH4 methane emissions from rice cultivation.
 Synthetic fertilizers are calculated on a Tier 1 approach, using the information provided by EPIC on the fertilizer use for each management system at the Simulation Unit level and applying the emission factor from IPCC AFOLU guidelines.
 Synthetic fertilizer use is therefore built in a bottom up approach, but upscaled to the International Fertilizer Association statics on total fertilizer use per crop at the national level for the case where calculated fertilizers are found too low at the aggregated level.
 This correction ensures a full consistency with observed fertilizer purchases.
 In the case of rice, only a Tier 1 approach was applied, with a simple formula where emissions are proportional to the area of rice cultivated.
 Emission factor is taken from EPA (EPA 2012 :cite:`environmental_protection_agency_epa_US_2012`).

 Livestock emissions
 ~~~~
 In GLOBIOM, the following emission accounts were assigned to livestock directly: CH4 from enteric fermentation, CH4 and N2O from manure management, and N2O from excreta on pasture (N2O from manure applied on cropland is reported in a separate account linked to crop production).
 In brief, CH4 from enteric fermentation is a simultaneous output of the feed-yield calculations done with the RUMINANT model, as well as nitrogen content of excreta and the amount of volatile solids.
 The assumptions about proportions of different manure management systems, manure uses, and emission coefficients are based on detailed literature review.
-Detailed description of how these coefficients have been determined including the literature review is provided in (Herrero, Havlik et al. 2013 :cite:`herrero_global_2013`).
+A detailed description of how these coefficients have been determined including the literature review is provided in (Herrero, Havlik et al. 2013 :cite:`herrero_global_2013`).

 Land use change emissions
 ~~~~